 4. Shush / Pat to Sleep

 This method works great for younger babies who need the comfort of their parents close by.
 With this method, you lay your baby down in their crib after you do their bedtime routine and shush and pat their back or bum while they fall asleep.
 You’re teaching them to fall asleep without being held or rocked but are still offering some comfort to let them know you’re there.
 If keeping your baby in your crib isn’t working for them, you can pick them up and shush/pat them while holding them and then place them in their crib when they are calm.
 This method does take consistency, but it’s a great gentle method to use with babies 12-16 weeks old.

 5. Fading Method

-With the bedtime fading method of sleep training, continue getting your baby to sleep however you have been (whether that is rocking or feeding to sleep) and each night do this for less and less amount of time until theoretically you don’t have to do it at all.
-While this is a very gentle method of sleep training, it can be very difficult on the parents because it often feels like there is no end in sight.
+With the bedtime fading method of sleep training, continue getting your baby to sleep however you have been (whether that is rocking or feeding to sleep) and each night do this for less and less amount of time until theoretically, you don’t have to do it at all.
+While this is a very gentle method of sleep training, it’s one of the more difficult sleep training methods for babies because it often feels like there is no end in sight.
 It can also feel a bit impossible because you’re still not teaching your baby to fall asleep on their own.
 This leads to middle-of-the-night wakeups where you have to intervene because your baby doesn’t know how to fall back asleep on their own.